-If you are at the very beginning of your journey and are yet to discover the medium that suits you best, there’s no other option but to experiment.
-Each medium has its own peculiarities and some you will take to naturally and some you won’t.
+If you are at the beginning of your journey and yet to discover the medium that suits you best, there’s no other option but to experiment.
+Each medium has its own peculiarities, some you will take to naturally, and some you won’t.

 Drawing media includes: